 10.1 The proposal entails development within the built up area boundary which is acceptable as a matter of principle.
-I consider an additional 3 units can be reasonably accommodated within the site without giving rise to unacceptable impacts to residential or visual amenities.
+I consider the uplift on an additional 3 units can be reasonably accommodated within the site without given rise to unacceptable impacts to residential or visual amenities.
 As such I recommend this application is approved.